e-sterling/Nmap-Scan.PS1/README.md

 FileInfo objects or on the pipeline.
 Output is sent to an XML file in the format of
 \[Host or subnet].xml in the current working dir.

-By default will use reasonable sane nmap arguments (-F -T3) but custom arguments can be specified using the parameter *-Arguments \[args]*
+By default will use reasonable sane nmap arguments (-sT -T3) but custom arguments can be specified using the parameter *-Arguments \[args]*

 If the nmap executable is not accessible from the PATH variable an alternative